whoisdsmith/Knowledge-Marks/Lists /bookmarks for geeks and software crafters.md

 -   [Rating Graph](https://www.ratingraph.com/) - is an online visualization tool which generates fancy graphs from user ratings (ranging between 1.0 and 10.0) submitted to TV show's Episodes and Movies.
 -   [Blog Histoire](https://blog-histoire.fr/) - 🇫🇷 \[FR\] L'Histoire en podcast
 -   [NeoGAF](https://www.neogaf.com/threads/nice-looking-dos-games.1502653/) - (2019) Nice looking DOS games | Discussion thread
 -   [pirate/ArchiveBox](https://github.com/pirate/ArchiveBox) - 🗃 The open source self-hosted web archive.
-Takes browser history/bookmarks/Pocket/Pinboard/etc., saves HTML, JS, PDFs, media, and more... **See also :** [Website](https://archivebox.io/)
+Takes browser history/bookmarks/Pocket/Pinboard/etc., saves HTML, JS, PDFs, media, and more... **See also :** [Website](https://archivebox.io/) #bookmark
 -   [David Gilbert](https://randomwire.com/why-japanese-web-design-is-so-different/) - (2013) Why Japanese Web Design Is So… Different
 -   [oduwsdl/archivenow](https://github.com/oduwsdl/archivenow) - A Tool To Push Web Resources Into Web Archives
 -   [Movix.ai](https://movix.ai/) - Discover your movie in a few clicks | Movix.ai is a movie recommendation service based on artificial intelligence and Deep Learning.
 Click movies and tags you like and the system will do the rest — in a few clicks, Movix adapts to your preferences and gives you movies worth watching.